luisfernandoz/luisfernandoz/README.md

 # Hi There👋

-I'm Luis Fernando, a dedicated computer science student and aspiring software developer.
-I'm deeply enthusiastic about all things tech, and I'm eager to embark on a journey into the world of coding and programming.
+I'm Luis Fernando, a computer science student and aspiring software developer.
+I'm enthusiastic about all things tech related, and I'm eager to embark on a journey into the world of coding and programming.

-As I continue my studies in computer science, I'm excited to gain a solid foundation in programming principles and delve into the fascinating realm of software development.
-My passion for technology has driven me to explore a wide range of concepts and languages, and I'm eager to apply my theoretical knowledge to real-world projects.
+As I continue my studies in computer science, I'm excited to gain a solid foundation in programming knowledge and delve into the realm of software development.
+My passion for technology has driven me to explore and learn a wide range of concepts.

+# 🎯 Goals:

+I have a strong desire to learn more about the world of Machine Learning and Artificial Intelligence.
+I also have an interest in becoming a game developer

 # 🌐 Socials: